 Shugborough's springtime wildlife

-Spring sees the birth of new life at Shugborough.
+Spring sees the emerging of new life at Shugborough.

 The Sherbrook Valley is one of the most important breeding sites in Staffordshire for the threatened small pearl-bordered fritillary butterfly.
 We are lucky enough to care for a key part of this valley, which is a vital stronghold for the species.
 Beyond Staffordshire, the next population can be found in west Shropshire, making this colony incredibly important.